oracle/docker-images/OracleVeridata/12.2.1.4/README.md

 4. Latest Bundle Patch (optional but recommended)

 Download the latest bundle patch.
+Use the support website and login.
+Navigate to *Patch & Updates* and search for product patch.

 https://support.oracle.com

-5. Run buildContainerImage.sh
+5. Run `buildContainerImage.sh`

 Usage: buildContainerImage.sh -v [version]
 Builds a container Image for Oracle GoldenGate Veridata.